vadimgrn/usbip-win2/README.md

 - Works with Linux USB/IP server at least for kernels 4.19 - 6.5
 - **Is not ready for production use**, can cause BSOD
 - The driver is not signed, [Windows Test Signing Mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) must be enabled
-- **Do not set `testsigning off` while USBip is installed**, please read [this](https://github.com/vadimgrn/usbip-win2/tree/master?tab=readme-ov-file#disable-windows-test-signing-mode-without-removing-usbip)
+- **Do not set `testsigning off` when USBip is installed**, [see](https://github.com/vadimgrn/usbip-win2/tree/master?tab=readme-ov-file#disable-windows-test-signing-mode-without-removing-usbip)
-- You can **donate to purchase an EV certificate** which is required for signing the driver, please read [this](https://github.com/vadimgrn/usbip-win2/issues/48#issuecomment-1888655412) thread
+- You can donate to purchase an EV certificate which is required for signing the driver, please [read](https://github.com/vadimgrn/usbip-win2/issues/48#issuecomment-1888655412)
 - [Devices](https://github.com/vadimgrn/usbip-win2/wiki#ude-driver-list-of-devices-known-to-work) that work (list is incomplete)

 ## Requirements